 - Mix all ingredients per recipe instructions, then place the dough on a large piece of plastic wrap.
 Press the dough into a flat, log-like shape, then cover any exposed sides with plastic wrap.

 - Transfer wrapped dough to a freezer bag or a storage container with a sealable lid.

 - Cookie dough can be stored for up to six months.
 When ready to bake, thaw in the refrigerator overnight, then prepare for baking per the recipe instructions.

 - If storing cut cookie bars, place them in a single layer in a freezer bag or storage container.
 If you need to stack the cookies, separate each layer with a sheet of wax paper.
 If storing the uncut cookie bars, simply place in a freezer bag or storage container that they fit in.

 - Baked cookie bars can be frozen for up to three months.

 And for the cream cheese frosting, it can be stored in a sealed container or freezer bag for up to three months.

 How to make frosted sugar cookie bars

 This next part is only a photo tutorial of the recipe steps.
 If you’re looking for the full recipe measurements and instructions, scroll down to Recipe Details.

-Step 1 – In a medium bowl, sift together the flour, cornstarch, baking powder, and salt.
+Step 1 – In a medium bowl, whisk together the flour, cornstarch, baking powder, and salt.
 Once mixed, set the bowl aside.